tetz-m/scraping_app/README.md

+The Japanese README is [here.]()

 # scraping_app
-It is rails sample application for scraping articles.
+It is a Rails application for easily browsing the list of news articles.

 ## Overview
-This application uses the technology called Web scraping.
-Web scraping can extract and process information on web pages.
-I created the sample to efficiently and easily browse articles of a specific page.
+It is an application created to efficiently and easily browse the list of news articles of multiple sites by using Web scraping (technology which can extract and process Web page information).
-You can check with the sample below.
+You can check the sample from the link below.

 ## Description
 - It is easy to read because it is displayed briefly on the TOP page.
 Also, it saves you the trouble of visiting multiple sites.